nkotsianas/my-key-mappings/README.md

     - To revert, see (1).

 6. To have this load on every boot:
-    - Add the following line just before `exit 0`.
+    - Add the following line to `/etc/rc.local` just before `exit 0`.
-    - For safety, you may want to wrap the instruction in:
-    - `if [ -f /etc/remap-capslock.kmap ]; then ... fi`
+    - For safety, you may want to wrap the instruction in `if [ -f /etc/remap-capslock.kmap ]; then ... fi`
 ```
     +--------------------------------------------+
     | /etc/rc.local                              |